Agnibha-31/IoT-based-Smart-Adaptive-Street-Lighting-System/README.md

 | `GPIO 25` | LED 2 | Zone 2 PWM output |

 > [!CAUTION]
 > The diagram documents the proof-of-concept signal paths.
-When recreating it, use a suitable **220–330 Ω series resistor for each low-power LED** and verify that every signal entering the ESP32 remains within its **3.3 V GPIO limit**.
+When recreating it, verify that every signal entering the ESP32 remains within its **3.3 V GPIO limit**.
 Real street lamps or high-power LEDs require a protected MOSFET/constant-current driver and a separate power supply; they must never be powered directly from an ESP32 pin.

 > [!NOTE]
 > The historical names `IR1`, `IR2`, `LED1`, and `LED2` inside the current sketch are not fully aligned with the visible module numbering.
 Treat the GPIO table above as the physical wiring reference when reviewing the present version.